Privacy Statement - FAQ

 Does Scania share my personal data with third parties?

-- we may process your personal data in IT-systems that are developed, delivered or hosted by our external IT-partners
+- we process your personal data in global IT-systems that are developed, delivered or hosted by our external IT-partners.

 - we may use third parties to help us organize events that you participate in, to provide you with hotel, transports etc.

 - when you call our Emergency Assistance we may share your personal data with third parties for example the towing companies.

 - when our customer (either you or your employer) decides to engage a third party service provider and thus grants access to such a provider, Scania will share personal data related to the driver, vehicle, engine, trailer, superstructure or other products.